GEAR FOR ARCHITECTURAL PHOTOGRAPHY

 Architectural photography is a haven for gearheads, and I frequently get asked what I’m using.
-So a few days ago I figured I’d lay it all out and put it to rest once and for all.
+So I figured I’d lay it all out and put it to rest once and for all.
 I rigged up a rather hilarious setup in my living room to shoot this, and took a few hours to lay it all out.
 Note that due to the limited space, I couldn’t put literally EVERYTHING out, so in many cases I refrained from putting duplicates down.
 In a few cases, I just have bags and bags of it (grip stuff) and I figured you didn’t need to see 5 umbrellas, 8 batteries and 15 CF cards.
 Click the photo below to enlarge it and see each individual number, which corresponds with a description of the piece below.

 Here it is written out, with links to what exactly each product does.
 This is a constantly changing and evolving list, so I will try to keep it updated and create a dedicated spot on the site for it.
 Some of these links provide me with a referral bonus when purchased which allows me to keep this page updated.
 Enjoy!

 My architectural photography gear list: